weinbergerlab/ExcessILI/README.md

 - To see how to go from line list data to an interactive app, see `vignette("ESSENCE")`

-- For an example of how to use the analysis functions with the CDC's ILINet data, see `vignette("ILINet")`.
+- For an example of how to use the analysis functions with CDC ILINet data, see `vignette("ILINet")`.